deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyExplorer/README.md

 Create basic Vehicle(s) Controller(s) by Example(s) for your Unity projects using vehicle models from Synty Polygon Explorers Asset.

-Note: As this uses the vehicles from such and due to licensing of such asset the said vehicles cannot be included in this repository obviously, so, as such the provided scripts and instructions thus require having / purchasing the Synty Polygon Explorers Asset:  https://assetstore.unity.com/packages/3d/characters/humanoids/humans/polygon-explorer-low-poly-3d-art-by-synty-128996
+Note: As this uses the vehicles from such and due to licensing of such asset the said vehicles cannot be included in this repository obviously, so, as such the provided scripts thus require having / purchasing the Synty Polygon Explorers Asset:  https://assetstore.unity.com/packages/3d/characters/humanoids/humans/polygon-explorer-low-poly-3d-art-by-synty-128996

 ![Preview](https://raw.githubusercontent.com/deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyExplorer/refs/heads/main/Previews/Asset/SyntyPolygonExplorers.png)